SLAB-NLP/Linguistic-Blood-Bank/README.md

 Tested on python 3.7.

-## Running our Code
+## Reproducing Evaluations with Pretrained Models

 * Download the processed wikipedia data at https://drive.google.com/file/d/1q5eOxc-cNT1YXV2eVG8jqZBLsPEQ2_Ld/view?usp=sharing and unpack to a desired directory.
 * To get the information approximation we use in our work, first save all tokens of a wanted corpus into a file TOKENS_FILE.
 This should be done by simply running the tokenizer on the data's line, and writing each token to a file on it's own line.
 Then run the following from the project's root directory:
 ```
 python data/info_analysis.py -t TOKENS_FILE
 ```
-This returns the total number of tokens, followed by unique number of tokens and the ratio of both.
+* This returns the total number of tokens, followed by unique number of tokens and the ratio of both.
 An example of such processed tokens file is:
 ```
 he